solhint-community/solhint-community/docs/contributing.md

 Git workflow
 ------------
-Development for the next major version, `4.0.0` takes place on `master` branch.
+Development for the next minor version, `4.1.0` takes place on `master` branch.

 When working towards a release candidate, we usually have a